7 Best Homeowners Insurance Companies in Ohio of 2025

 Price

 Naturally, we looked at insurers with low premiums when it came to price.
-And if an insurer had a good deal of discounts that can lower your policy rate, we took that into consideration.
+And if an insurer had a good deal of discounts that can lower your policy rate, we considered that.

 Is It Mandatory to Buy Homeowners Insurance in Ohio?